psychemedia/sin-eater-resources/the-academy.md

 I offer apologies for not having stated my second point more clearly.
 It is this.
 Mr. Hartland regards Sin-eating as a survival of a specific feast of the kin ; he as survivals of Sin-eating customs of eating and drinking at funerals where we find no Sin-eater and no — virtue attributed to the dole.
 I suggest that these customs are allied to Sin-eating in virtue of a common descent from the feast of the kindred, not by direct descent from Sin- eating itself.
 I suppose that the feast of the kindred is now represented by various practices— A, B, C. Evidence shows that these were occasionally associated with or replaced by D. No amount of evidence that A, B, and C were, or are, generally practised will lead to the conclusion that D was prevalent in the area in question.
 I contend that we find certain customs involving the giving of food at funerals.
 There is evidence that these customs sometimes took the form of Sin-eating, but we cannot infer the existence of Sin-eating wherever we find these offertories at funerals.
 And be it noted in this connexion that Aubrey himself does not connect the offertories with the Sin-eater.
 As to the third point, I do not agree with Mr, Hartland that no one was concerned to take up the challenge.
-The ACADEMY con- troversy arose out of an article in Blackwood.
+The ACADEMY controversy arose out of an article in Blackwood.
 The writer (Prebendary Davies of Hereford, according to a good authority) professed to be well acquainted with Wales, and having taken up the challenge, was certainly interested in the matter, and, I think, in a position to investigate, N. W. THomas,

 ---